KaelBlais/MachineLearning/Notes.md

 These results were considerably worse than the non-PCA version so PCA was dropped for now.

-## Getting more data and fixing normalization
+## Getting More Data and Fixing Normalization

 I wanted to add more features and see if this would improve performance.
 In order to make that work, I had to re-fetch the data from CapFriendly and add these new features to the player info.
 This included features like player height, weight, draft position and various career stats such as total career points, earnings, etc. I also added the "team" feature but made this one optional.
 Ideally, the network would predict player value regardless of what team he signed for but I was curious to see how much the team would affect the model performance.
 In the process of doing this, I also fixed a bug in the normalization of the data where the mean of the data was not getting subtracted properly.
 Adding all of these changes yieled the following results: